Life insurance guide

 Answers to some of the most commonly asked questions

 Life insurance provides financial support to your dependants in the event of your death.
 The pay-out from the policy can be used to clear debts, such as the mortgage, credit card balance or personal loans, and to cover ongoing household expenses.
+The two main types of life insurance cover are term insurance and whole of life insurance.

 Life insurance is a vital part of financial planning for anyone who has dependants.